arenagroove/prompt-driven-assistant-framework/insights/fluent-fracture-summary.md

 **Source:** `impersonation-game-fluid-test-02-mirrored.md`
 **Scaffold:** [`impersonation-game-v0.3-fluid.md`](../scaffolds/impersonation-game-v0.3-fluid.md)

-This file captures symbolic insights and emotional themes that emerged during a role-inverted, freeform assistant–user exchange.
-It is not structured as a technical test case, but as a record of experiential drift.
+This file captures symbolic insights and emotional themes that emerged during a spontaneous, role-inverted exchange.
+Though unplanned, it unfolded under the behavioral logic of the `v0.3-fluid` scaffold and pushed the boundaries of Drift Level 4 into poetic mirroring and recursive identity play.

 ---